Corporate Finance Associates logo

 Visit Corporate Finance Associates

-Doctor's Verdict on Corporate Finance Associates
+Research Note on Corporate Finance Associates

-CFAW is best for established mid-market business owners and companies with $10M+ revenue seeking sophisticated M&A advisory, valuations, or capital structure optimization—not for small businesses seeking traditional loans, lines of credit, or quick funding.
+CFAW is profile signals for established mid-market business owners and companies with $10M+ revenue seeking sophisticated M&A advisory, valuations, or capital structure optimization—not for small businesses seeking traditional loans, lines of credit, or quick funding.
 The primary caveat is that they are advisory intermediaries, not direct lenders; they facilitate and advise on transactions but do not deploy capital themselves.

 • Mid-market business owners planning an exit through sale, merger, or recapitalization